appacademy/SWEO-Part-Time-Resources/2-Module/1-week/3-day/README.md

 ## Classes Project (Pair)
 - Long Practice: Manager and Employee Salaries
+- Phase 1 - 4 (all the same project, only need to download it once)

 ## EOD
 - Remember to do your homework!
 (Polymorphism, static methods, overriding, etc.) - **WILL BE ON EXAM**